freedomofpress/securedrop-client/.github/pull_request_template.md

 If these changes add or remove files other than client code, the AppArmor profile may need to be updated.
 Please check as applicable:

- - [ ] I have updated the [AppArmor profile](https://github.com/freedomofpress/securedrop-client/blob/master/files/usr.bin.securedrop-client)
+ - [ ] I have updated the [AppArmor profile](https://github.com/freedomofpress/securedrop-client/blob/HEAD/files/usr.bin.securedrop-client)
  - [ ] No update to the AppArmor profile is required for these changes
  - [ ] I don't know and would appreciate guidance

 If these changes modify the database schema, you should include a database migration.
 Please check as applicable:

- - [ ] I have written a migration and upgraded a test database based on `master` and confirmed that the migration applies cleanly
+ - [ ] I have written a migration and upgraded a test database based on `main` and confirmed that the migration applies cleanly
- - [ ] I have written a migration but have not upgraded a test database based on `master` and would like the reviewer to do so
+ - [ ] I have written a migration but have not upgraded a test database based on `main` and would like the reviewer to do so
  - [ ] I need help writing a database migration
  - [ ] No database schema changes are needed